Neurodiversity: In the workplace

 Neurodivergent individuals are subjected to bias when applying and interviewing for job positions.
-Specifically, neurodivergent individuals can have their social engagement style compared to neurotypical individuals, which can affect their ability to obtain a job position.
+Specifically, neurodivergent individuals can have their social engagement style compared to neurotypical individuals, which can affect their ability to obtain a job.
 Stigmas against neurodivergence (especially against autistic individuals) and cognition challenges in social situations can hinder an individual's ability to perform well in a traditional job interview.
 Organizations such as Specialisterne aim to use neurodivergent employees' particular skills – such as pattern recognition, detection of deviations, attention to detail, analytical thinking, and extended focus – in the workforce, as well as educate companies on supporting neurodivergent employees.

 In a systematic review that considered developmental dyslexia as "an expression of neurodiversity", it was suggested that neurodiversity is not yet an established concept in the workplace, and therefore, support from social relationships and work accommodations is minimal.
 Furthermore, another systematic review that focused on pharmacological and combined pharmacological/psychosocial interventions for adults with attention deficit hyperactivity disorder found that there were few workplace-based intervention studies, and suggested that additional research needs to be conducted to figure out how to best support neurodivergent employees in the workplace.

 Military service and conscription

 Military policies around the world have excluded individuals with autism from service, which neurodiversity advocates argue is a form of discrimination.

 In the United States, the Department of Defense officially bars all autistic individuals from joining the military.
 However, a soldier diagnosed with autism while already on active duty can continue to serve.
-This often leads to individuals pursuing a diagnosis in secret, as they fear it could jeopardize their careers.
+This often leads to individuals pursuing a diagnosis in secret, as they fear it could jeopardise their careers.
 Advocates like Cortney Weinbaum argue that the military should embrace neurodiversity to enhance national security and that the U.S. government is wrong to classify neurodivergent individuals as disabled.
 They recommend systematic reforms, including providing accommodations, updating job descriptions, and training staff.

 In Sweden, a policy of excluding autistic individuals from military service has led to legal challenges.
-While Sweden made changes to allow some individuals with mild ADHD to serve, it has maintained its strict exclusion of those with autism.
+While Sweden made changes to allow some individuals with mild ADHD to serve (due to more intense risk-seeking), it has maintained its strict exclusion of those with autism.
 This has prompted several lawsuits from neurodiversity advocates, who argue the policy is discriminatory.
 Erik Fenn, who was initially denied enlistment due to his autism diagnosis, successfully sued the government and was deemed eligible for conscription.
 As of early 2025, Fenn is serving, and the Swedish military is facing multiple lawsuits over its exclusionary policies.